 Before taking any action, you can talk to other advertisers and agree not to bid on each other’s keywords.
 That would be the most ideal situation for the competitive landscape.
 Having a healthy relationship with your competition can be beneficial for both of you since it will save you a lot of unnecessary spend in brand bidding.

 It can be cheaper for brands to bid on their own name.
 If you and your competitors both decide to buy your terms, Google will prioritize the advertisers that have notified their intentions to bid on their own keywords beforehand, giving them an added quality score (QS).
 As Search Engine Journal states, “advertisers benefit from a higher QS because it means they have to pay less to maintain their position versus their next competitor.”

 Buy your competitors’ keywords

-If this doesn’t work, you always have the option to bid on your competitors’ brand terms too.
+If this doesn’t work, you always have the option to bid on your competitors’ brand terms.
 It’s risky since you don’t know how much money they’re spending on their own words or if they are doing it at all.
-You can be potentially wasting money for words that are not generating any traffic or visibility to your ads.
+You could be wasting money for words that are not generating any traffic or visibility of your ads.
 That’s why you need to think thoroughly about what your bidding strategy is going to be.

 What are brand keywords?

 Brand keywords are terms or phrases that include the name of a company or brand.
 They’re used by potential clients in search engines to look for specific information on a product or service.